TeskaLabs/Keyote-Docs/faq.md

 and replace the old ones.

-### Does TeskaLabs, vendor of Keyote, have access to my SSH private key?
+### Does TeskaLabs, vendor of Keyote, have access to my keys?

 Keyote is built on top of an end-to-end verified and encrypted architecture.
 This means zero trust.